omarathon/json-listener/README.md

 ## Main Files
  - **JsonListener.java** - The central file, listens in a directory indefinitely and posts a JSON file to a Google Firebase when a json file is created there.
  - **Example.java** - An examplar use of JsonListener.
- - **ExampleMultithreading.java** - An examplar use of multithreading JsonListener.

 ## Auxiliary Files